10 Safety Tips for Driving in Niue

 9. Be Careful Where You Park

 We’ve already talked about not parking under coconut trees.
-To add to that list, it’s forbidden to park on the yellow lines on the main road of Alofi, as well as at the Parliament building car park.
+To add to that list, it’s forbidden to park on the yellow lines on the main road of Alofi, as well as at the Parliament Building car park.
 For your safety, we also recommend checking grass verges before parking on them, as some longer grass covers any dips and drops on the surface.

 10 Safety Tips for Driving in Niue(c) niuepocketguide.com